• Discreet Audio Recording

 • Business Schools and Computer Management Training (NAICS 611400)

 • Technical and Trade Schools (NAICS 611500)

 • Educational Support Services (NAICS 611700)

 Those in education, and specifically teachers or lab technicians who are often alone with students are in an environment with a need for lone worker safety measures to be put in place.
-Teachers run the risk of students getting upset for an array of reasons, including rules put in place, punishments, grades and more predominantly, personal issues outside of what is going on in the classroom.
-An example of this happened recently when a ninth grader at John F. Kennedy High School in Paterson, NJ attacked a teacher after his cell phone was confiscated.
+Teachers run the risk of students getting upset for an array of reasons.
+An example of this is when a ninth grader at John F. Kennedy High School in Paterson, NJ attacked a teacher after his cell phone was confiscated.
 Fortunately, in this case, the teacher ended up okay, but that is not always the case.
-An item of note from this story is that the teacher did not fight back, afraid of losing his job.
 With a lone worker safety protection device like SoloProtect ID, once the teacher raised an alert, the remainder of the incident would be audibly recorded, removing the question of what really happened with He-Said, She-Said scenarios.

 Even teachers who teach younger students aren’t without risk.
 A Texas second grade teacher was treated for a concussion, rib pain and multiple contusions after being attacked by a student and unable to fight back.
 Furthermore, since no appropriate action was taken after the attack, the teacher suffered yet another attack by the same student just four months later.
 This shows that those often not thought of as typical ‘lone workers’ are not exempt from possible, and sometimes even repeat, danger